Table of contents

 What is DevSecOps?

 If your business already uses DevOps, consider upgrading it to DevSecOps integration.
 DevSecOps phases are primarily built on the DevOps services, which will guide your case for switching.
-By doing this, you’ll be able to assemble talented specialists from several technical disciplines to improve your security procedures as they are now.
+By doing this, you’ll be able to assemble talented specialists from various technical disciplines to enhance your security procedures as they currently stand.

 DevSecOps is a way of thinking or a culture that IT operations and developers’ teams follow when creating and deploying software applications.
-Agile application development incorporates both active and automated security audits and penetration testing.
+Agile application development incorporates both active and automated security audits, as well as penetration testing.

 To implement the DevSecOps process, you need to:

-DevOps managed services have always been about integrating security into the development and release process, quality assurance (QA), database management, and everyone else.
+DevOps managed services have always been about integrating security into the development and release process, as well as quality assurance (QA), database management, and other aspects.
 The DevSecOps process, on the other hand, is an extension of that process, where security is always the crucial component.

 Useful link: What is DevSecOps Services?